 Jack Carter Park

-Jack Carter Park sports a fantastic all-abilities playground for kids ages 2-12, with climbing, tactile, auditory and visual playground equipment.
+Jack Carter Park sports a fantastic all-abilities playground for kids ages 2-12, with climbing, tactile, auditory and visual playground equipment – this is definitely one of the best playgrounds in the area.
 The park also features a pavilion, picnic tables, pond, sand volleyball and trails.
 Restrooms are available on site.

 2800 Maumelle Drive, Plano | Open daily from 5 a.m. to 11 p.m.